Takashiidobe/notes/src/books/game-programming-patterns/data-locality.md

 ## Keep in Mind

 In C++ and higher level languages, abstractions generally cost pointer accesses.
 A pointer access is almost always a cache miss.
-Thus, you\'ll have to sacrifice some inheritance, interfaces, and other niceties to use this pattern.
-It\'s a tradeoff of simplicity for performance.
+Thus, you'll have to sacrifice some inheritance, interfaces, and other niceties to use this pattern.
+It's a tradeoff of simplicity for performance.

 ## Sample Code